oneapi-src/oneTBB/rfcs/archived/README.md

 1. The document describes a feature or extension that has been deprecated and then removed.
-2. The document describes a feature or extension that was proposed but did not (ultimately) become a fully support feature.
+2. The document describes a proposed feature or extension that have not (ultimately) become a fully supported feature.

-Design documents that appear in the `rfcs/archived` folder should include a section that describes why the document has been archived.
+Design documents that appear in the `rfcs/archived` folder should describe a reason for archiving.
 Documents may remain in this folder indefinitely to serve as a source of information about previous proposals and features.